-- The shampoos you usually get from the store will often have a pH level of around 5-6, which is similar to that of your hair’s natural pH.
+- The shampoos you usually buy from the store will often have a pH level of around five to six, which is similar to that of your hair’s natural pH.
 While this is a good thing, it’s often achieved using toxic surfactants like sodium lauryl sulfate.

-- Most natural homemade shampoos tend to be soap-based, rather than surfactant-based.
+- Most natural homemade shampoos tend to be soap-based rather than surfactant-based.
 Soap has a much higher pH level, which can leave hair looking dull and even oily.
-Thankfully, it’s easy to restore your hair’s natural pH (along with it, its shine and smoothness) after washing.
-All you need to do is apply a shine-boosting rinse (see below).
+Thankfully, it’s easy to restore your hair’s natural pH (along with its shine and smoothness) after washing.
+All you need to do is apply a Shine-Boosting Rinse (see below).

-- The use of silicon in many conventional store-bought brands, coats the hair in a similar way to plastic, to give it its shine.
-Due to this, hair may take some time to adjust from commercial shampoos to more natural, homemade formulas.
+- Silicon, found in many store-bought shampoos, coats the hair in a similar way to that of plastic to give it its shine.
+Because of this, hair may take some time to adjust from commercial shampoos to more natural, homemade formulas.

-As it turns out, bentonite clay can also be used for hair!
-The clay helps in removing toxins and can leave hair looking clean and shiny.
+As it turns out, bentonite clay can be used for hair, helping to remove toxins and leaving hair looking clean and shiny.

 - Promoting healthy hair growth